progit/progit/pl/05-distributed-git/01-chapter5.markdown

 ### Aplikowanie łat przychodzących e-mailem ###

-Jeżeli otrzymasz łatę poprzez wiadomość email, którą musisz włączyć do swojego projektu, musisz zaaplikować ją do gałęzi tematycznej w celu przetestowania.
+Jeżeli otrzymasz łatę poprzez wiadomość e-mail, którą musisz włączyć do swojego projektu, musisz zaaplikować ją do gałęzi tematycznej w celu przetestowania.
 Istnieją dwa sposoby aby włączyć takie zmiany: przy użyciu `git apply` lub `git am`.

 <!-- If you receive a patch over e-mail that you need to integrate into your project, you need to apply the patch in your topic branch to evaluate it.
 There are two ways to apply an e-mailed patch: with `git apply` or with `git am`. -->